About Me

 Research Themes

-- Microbiomes and their contribution to host fitness 💪
+- Microbiomes and their contribution to marine host fitness 💪

 - Marine apicomplexan ecology and evolution 🧬🔬